 There are two main types of social anxieties: general anxiety and specific social anxieties.

-If you’re suffering from generalized social anxiety, you’re uncomfortable, nervous and anxious in virtually all social situations regardless of what they are.
-On the other hand, if you have a specific social anxiety, you might find that it relates to speaking in front of groups only, for instance.
+If you’re suffering from generalized social anxiety, you’re uncomfortable, nervous, and anxious in virtually all social situations regardless of what they are.
+On the other hand, if you have specific social anxiety, you might find that it relates to speaking in front of groups only, for instance.

 Be Aware of the Triggers of Social Anxiety Disorder

 There are many, many triggers of social anxiety disorder, which include:

 - Meeting or being introduced to new people